-Is it free to join Chronos?
+Is it free to join ChronosHub?

-How long does it take to implement Chronos for my organization?
+How long does it take to implement ChronosHub for my organisation?

-On average, setting up Chronos takes a few weeks.
-This includes activating your profile on Chronos, adding your logo and some other graphics, setting up any deposit accounts, adjusting any of the workflows, and importing data on your users, organizations, grants, institutional agreements and any desired additional journals that may not be covered already.
-We also add the publishing policies for any funders, if missing.
+On average, setting up ChronosHub for an institution or funder takes about 4-6 weeks.
+For a publisher, where we typically need to do many more integrations up front, the duration is rather 4-6 months.
+This includes activating your organisation profile on ChronosHub, adding your logo and some other graphics, setting up any deposit accounts, adjusting any of the workflows, and importing data on your users, organisational affiliations, grants, publisher agreements and any desired additional journals that may not be covered already.
+We also add the Open Access policies for any funders, if missing.

 Once you’re operational, we work together hands-on to identify any gaps or challenges that are not yet met, and then set the priorities on what to address.
 This may lead to new functionality or specific integrations, e.g. with your Institutional Repository, a national system, etc.

-Is Chronos checking for Plan S compliance?
+Is ChronosHub checking for Plan S compliance?

-What happens if Chronos is acquired by another company?
+What happens if ChronosHub is acquired by another company?

-In pace with the rapid growth and popularity of Chronos, some organizations are concerned about the possibility of Chronos being acquired by another company.
+In pace with the rapid growth and popularity of ChronosHub, some organisations are concerned about the possibility of ChronosHub being acquired by another company.
 They do not want to be locked in with a (commercial or non-commercial) provider.

-Chronos is currently owned by a private Danish company ISSRC ApS, that offers no other services or products than Chronos.
-Though it is not part of the Chronos vision, it could technically be acquired by any other party.
-To address any of the risks raised, Chronos is, therefore, ensuring through a license agreement that any organization that joins Chronos will retain the rights to any data associated with their own authors, including article meta-data and full-texts, as well as related meta-data on grants, authors, journals, invoices, APC-amounts, etc.
+ChronosHub as platform is currently owned by the Danish company ISSRC ApS (aka ChronosHub ApS), that offers no other services or products than ChronosHub.
+Though it is not part of the plan, ChronosHub could technically be acquired by another party.
+To address any of the risks raised, ChronosHub is, therefore, ensuring through a license agreement that any organisation that joins ChronosHub will retain the rights to any of their data in the system.